DataDog/datadog-ci/src/commands/deployment/README.md

 #### When to call the command

 For the command to work properly, you need to be making changes to the configuration repository (where the kubernetes manifests are) from the CI using git.
-More specifically the  command needs to be called **after committing the changes and before pushing them**.
+More specifically the  command needs to be called **after committing the changes and before pushing them**:

 1. Make the changes to the configuration (for example: updating a image tag)
-2. git commit -m "update kubernetes yaml"
+2. `git commit -m "updating my kubernetes configuration"`
 3. `datadog-ci deployment correlate` (you can check below the command syntax)
-4. git push
+4. `git push`

-Unfortunately if you are using [argo cd image updater][3] this command will not work since it relies on git.
+Unfortunately if you are using [argo cd image updater][3] this command will not work since it relies on making the changes using `git commit`.

 Again, these steps need to happen in your CI since the end goal of this command is to correlate the pipeline doing the configuration changes with the associated deployments.